Extracurricular Activities and Why They Are so Important

 • Young Republicans

-The other consideration about extracurricular activities is the leadership aspect.
-Most private school teachers are required to supervise an extracurricular activity as part of their duties.
-In fact that is something which is spelled out in a teacher's contract.
-The benefit for your child is enormous.
+As I mentioned before, the leadership of these extracurricular activities is an important consideration for private schools when they hire teachers.
+Part of the duties of most private school teachers include the supervision of an extracurricular activity.
+In fact, this obligation is clearly spelled out in teacher contracts.
+The benefits for your child for enormous.
 She gets to participate in an activity which is guided and directed by an adult who is enthusiastic about the activity.
 That adult is also one of her teachers.
-So she has the opportunity of seeing her teachers in a completely different setting from the classroom.
+So she has the opportunity of seeing her teachers outside of the classroom setting.
 Learning and having fun are a great combination.
+Having inspiring role models shapes a young person's attitudes and builds her self-esteem.
 That's one of the reasons why private schools will preserve a rich array of extracurricular activities.
-Those activities are part of what make the school what it is.
+Those activities make the school what it is.

 comments powered by Disqus